ismrmrd/ismrmrd/matlab/README.txt

 The ISMRMRD Matlab Interface
 ============================

+The ISMRM raw data file format is based on HDF5.
+Each dataset consists of an XML text header and a set of acquisitions or images.
+Matlab has very good built-in support for reading HDF5, this makes reading ISMRMRD files into Matlab very straightforward.

 XML Header Interface
 --------------------
 The two methods, readxml and writexml, read and write a XML header